-Annapolis mourns Capital Gazette shooting victims: "they were part of us"
+Annapolis mourns Capital Gazette shooting victims: "They were part of us"

 “But this morning, we put out a newspaper.
 And we’ll put out a newspaper tomorrow, and the next day, and the next day.”

-Furgurson was standing in front of at least 150 people at a vigil in a mall parking lot Friday night.
+Furgurson was standing in front of at least 200 people at a vigil by a mall parking lot Friday night.
 In front of him were five tall candles, one for each victim.
 Across the street, the building that houses the Capital Gazette office was still cordoned off with police tape.

 “We’ll continue to do our bit to provide real news to better inform citizens in this republic,” Furgurson said.
 “We are not the enemy.
 We are you.”

-In parks and on sports fields, from South Florida to Texas, Americans have gathered again and again this year to grieve in the wake of violent tragedies, and now it was Annapolis’ turn to make sense of a new front in mass shootings: an attack on a local newspaper.
+In parks and on sports fields, from South Florida to Texas, Americans have gathered again and again this year to grieve in the wake of violent tragedies, and now it was Annapolis’ turn.
+The crowd held candles and passed around white flowers in the fading light and stifling heat, trying to make sense of a new front in mass shootings: an attack on a local newspaper.

-The suspected gunman, who had railed against the paper online and in lawsuits, shot through the office’s glass doors Thursday.
+The suspected gunman, who had railed against the paper online and in lawsuits, shot through the office’s glass doors Thursday, turning a quiet afternoon of filing stories into chaos.
 Five people were killed: Gerald Fischman, 61, the newsroom’s editorial page editor; Rob Hiaasen, 59, an editor and features columnist; John McNamara, 56, a sports reporter and editor for the local weekly papers; Wendi Winters, 65, a local news reporter and community columnist; and Rebecca Smith, 34, a sales assistant.

-Furgurson and the other speakers at the vigil emphasized their paper’s roots and its deep connection to the community it covers.
+The shooting has shaken newsrooms around the country.
+Furgurson and the other speakers at the vigil, who included local religious and political leaders, emphasized their paper’s roots and its deep connection to the community it covers.

 “They didn’t come from someplace else,” said Michael E. Busch, the Democratic speaker of the Maryland House of Delegates, who said his daughter had played soccer with a daughter of Winters.
 “They were part of us.”

+San Felice attended another vigil near the Capitol, held shortly after the one by the mall, where mourners filled Main Street and walked toward the water.
+But she heard inaccuracies as politicians spoke about her colleagues — a mispronounced name here, an incorrect fact there.
+She did not recall hearing anything about guns.
+She felt angry, she said.
+She felt like a ghost.

+“I didn’t understand before how you can’t fix it with a vigil,” San Felice said.

-As the vigil wound down, Furgurson moved through the crowd, well aware that he was still on duty.
+As the vigil wound down, Furgurson, the reporter, moved through the crowd, well aware that he was still on duty.
 “I’m on the cops and robbers shift,” he said.
 “So far, an uneventful evening.”

 This article originally appeared in The New York Times.